CageCode/World-Food-Ecosystems/practical4/geodiversity.md

 <br />

 We are now observing these patterns spatially, but it would be cool if we can investigate this relationship statistically.
 Therefore we need to analyze data in Rstudio.
 A neat way to do this is to scatter some random points over the earth and collect the biodiversity, geodiversity and climate data for those points.
 The following code will generate random points over the earth within the specified *countries* polygon, such that no point will end up in the ocean for instance.
 Then, we can reduce the data to the points as we did in earlier practicals.
-Make sure to export all the data to your google drive, download it and import the csv files in Rstudio.

 ```javascript
 // Generate 100 random points on our beautiful planet earth.